You're Welcome (A Day to Remember album)

-You're Welcome is the seventh studio album by American rock band A Day to Remember.
+You're Welcome is the seventh studio album by the American rock band A Day to Remember.
 It was released on March 5, 2021, and is the band's first release under major label Fueled by Ramen after spending six years as an independent band after leaving and the eventual lawsuit against former label Victory Records.
-The album is also the first new release by the band in five years, marking the longest gap between two albums in their entire career.
+The album is also the first new release by the band in five years, since Bad Vibrations (2016), marking the longest gap between two albums in their entire career.
 The album's producers include Colin Brittain, vocalist Jeremy McKinnon, Mike Green, Will Putney, and Dan Book.
 It was preceded by five singles: "Degenerates", "Resentment", "Mindreader", "Brick Wall", and "Everything We Need".
 It is also the final album to feature founding bassist Josh Woodard before his departure in October 2021.

 Composition

 Musically, You're Welcome has been described as pop punk, pop, pop rock, metalcore, and post-hardcore.
 The album marks a significant departure from their metalcore/pop punk roots, with only a few songs falling within those genres as the album as a whole features more of a pop/pop rock sound.
 In an interview with NME, the band's vocalist Jeremy McKinnon went in-depth with the album's sound, describing it as a "happier" record.

 In another interview with Kerrang!, McKinnon states that he wanted to take the "A Day to Remember sound" and "take on modern influences" with it.
 He also says that his love for the freedom and collaborative writing process found in EDM and rap resulted in the band getting together and throwing around ideas which resulted in the band demoing 42 songs.
 It got to the point to where some of the songs they wrote went from indie rock, to punk rock, to even "full tilt heavy".
 He would also talk about fan expectations and made it a goal to not stray too far from the band's core sound, with some songs ultimately being left out due to them wanting to push their sound in a way that "makes sense".